CloveTwilight3/Cloves-PluralCraft/README.md

 ---

 ## Configuration
-The plugin/mod generates a default `config/cpc/` folder (Fabric).
+The plugin/mod generates a default `config/cpc/` folder.
 You can edit these files to customize behavior.

 ---